 - Watercolor paper https://amzn.to/3jqvOws

 Words are nice, photos are better, but really seeing these paints in action in the video is the best!
 Enjoy my unboxing and himi gouache paintings in my new YouTube video.

 After three months, I reopened the HIMI paints and did some lettering!
 Did the paints stay in jelly form or did they harden?
 Watch the video below to see!

 Overall, I enjoyed using these jelly paints.
 I’ve only used tubes or cakes before, so having ALL the colors in ready-to-paint form all laid out in rainbow order.
 When I used tubes, I’m always aware of how much paint I’m squeezing and that paint often dries on the palette.
 When using cakes, it definitely takes longer to load your paintbrush with paint and adding water to the cakes.

-The color range that comes in this set is amazing, I got just the 18 color set.
+The color range that comes in this set is amazing, I bought the 18 color set.
 There is also this 24 paint set if you are interested.
-I want to try painting with texture next- as these jelly paints will supposedly hold the brush or palette knife texture while drying.
+With either 18 or 24 colors you will definitely be able to create amazing himi gouache paintings of your own!

 Hi I’m Smitha!
 I live in Minnesota with my husband and two daughters.
 You’ll always find me painting florals in my sketchbook.
 And I love the sheer joy of making something with just my hands!
 But my bigger love is capturing it all on camera Read more.